NoRulesJustFeels/Gesture-TV/README.md

 ==========

 <p>Gesture-TV allows you to control your Google TV with a <a href="http://www.xbox.com/en-US/KINECT">Kinect</a> sensor.
-A computer and a Microsoft Kinect sensor with a power adapter is required.</p>
+You need a computer and a Microsoft Kinect sensor with a power adapter.</p>

 <p>Gesture-TV is based on the <a href="https://code.google.com/p/simple-openni/">simple OpenNI wrapper</a> for <a href="http://processing.org/download/">Processing</a>.
 Follow the <a href="https://code.google.com/p/simple-openni/wiki/Installation">installation instructions</a> for your operating system.